bspinne2/Brendan-Spinner-Portfolio/docs/Labs/L04/index.md

 ![Screenshot](./Screenshot%202026-09-10%20140844.png)

 I knew that the selected conditions that I chose on PrusaSlicer were incredibly crucial for the outcome of the test.
 However, I was unsure on whether choosing certain conditions such as brim or higher infill would make the block more secure, and ultimately prevent the blocks ability to fail.
 It was for this reason that I opted to add only a small perimeter around the block and keep the infill as it is.
 Little did I know this decision would later bite me in the butt.

+## Printing

+It was then time to print my artifact and see if it failed as I expected it to.